High-energy neutrino deep inelastic scattering cross sections: The theoretical framework

-In Fig.~\ref{fig:ACOT} (left), we show the charm mass correction to the (anti)neutrino cross sections, with the ACOT general-mass scheme normalized to the ZM-VFN scheme up to $n_f=4$ flavors.
+In Fig.~\ref{fig:ACOT} (left), we show the charm mass correction to the (anti)neutrino cross sections, with the ACOT general-mass scheme normalized to the ZM-VFN scheme up to $n_f=4$ flavors, with the numerical values as $K_{\rm GM}$ factors (GM/ZM ratios) presented in Tabs.~\ref{tab:ccscheme}-\ref{tab:ncscheme}.
 At lower neutrino energies, \emph{e.g.}, $E_\nu=10^{2}~\GeV$, the full charm-mass dependent structure functions reduce the antineutrino (neutrino) CC DIS cross section by about 2\% (1\%).
 In comparison, the massive corrections to the NC DIS cross section can be positive, mainly driven by an enhancement of the $F_2$ structure function at low scales, such as $Q\lesssim2m_c$.
 (See Fig.~5 of Ref.~\cite{Guzzi:2011ew} for details.)
 The size of the impact is smaller than that in the CC case, with 0.6\% (0.3\%) for antineutrino (neutrino) NC DIS cross sections, respectively.
 We remind the reader that the charm-mass corrections to antineutrino cross sections are always larger than the neutrino ones, mainly because of the relatively smaller absolute antineutrino cross section with respect to the analogous neutrino calculation.\footnote{We note that the apparent equality of the NC neutrino and antineutrino GM/ZM ratios near $E_\nu\sim3~\TeV$ is an artificial smoothing effect due to numerical imprecision at the permille level.} Meanwhile, the mass effect vanishes very quickly with increasing neutrino energy.
 With $E_\nu\gtrsim10^{4}~\GeV$, the general-mass results are almost identical to those obtained in the ZM scheme.
-For this reason, we will assume the ZM-VFN scheme for the remainder of this work, with heavy-quark mass effects folded in via $K$-factors (GM/ZM ratios) extracted from Fig.~\ref{fig:ACOT} (left).
+For this reason, we will assume the ZM-VFN scheme for the remainder of this work, with heavy-quark mass effects folded in via $K_{\rm GM}$-factors in Tabs.~\ref{tab:ccscheme}-\ref{tab:ncscheme}.